Categories |

 • Offer More Choices–Allow children to make choices in their daily activities.
 For example, let them decide what to play, which socks to wear, whether they need a jacket, where to glue the googly eyes, or how they want to go down the slide.
 Such choices are empowering.

-• Let Them Do It–Allowing children to do things for themselves is also beneficial.
+• Let Them Do It–Allowing children to do things themselves is also beneficial.
 It might be quicker to put their shoes on them, for example, but letting them do it themselves–even if it takes 4 times as long and the shoes end up on the wrong feet–shows that you trust them to act on their own.

-• Support Mistakes–Speaking of shoes on the wrong feet, supporting kids in making mistakes is also beneficial.
+• Support Mistakes–Speaking of shoes on the wrong feet–supporting kids in making mistakes is also beneficial.
 Making your own choices requires that, at some point, you learn to live with making less-than-ideal choices from time to time.
 This helps you make better choices in the future.

 • Listen Actively–Actively listen to children’s thoughts and ideas.
 This shows them that their voices and opinions are valued, which, in turn, boosts their confidence and sense of agency.

 • Create An Interesting Environment–Provide diverse materials and opportunities for exploration.
-Such environments spark curiosity and allow children to choose and chart their own course of action.
+Such environments spark curiosity and allow children to choose and chart their course of action.

-• Support Real Play–In too many early learning settings, what passes as play is really a play-like activity that fails to meet Peter Gray’s 5 Conditions of Play.
+• Support Real Play–In too many early learning settings, what passes as play is a play-like activity that fails to meet Peter Gray’s 5 Conditions of Play.
 Real play helps build agency.
 Play-like activity does not.

-Simple things like being allowed to choose which leggings to wear, putting on your own shoes, and using the slide as you see fit help build agency
+Simple things like being allowed to choose which leggings to wear, putting on your shoes, and using the slide as you see fit help build agency

 A Note About Behavior

 It turns out that children with more agency are likely to have fewer behavior problems.
 We humans like to feel we have power and control over our lives.
-We tend to bristle when others dictate too much control over what we do, when we do it, and how it is done.
+We tend to bristle when others dictate too much control over what we do when we do it, and how it is done.

 Children with the freedom to make choices and take action feel more powerful, and their need to push back against adult authority dissipates.
 Kids who feel they are always under the thumb of someone with more power and control push back.